Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 This is how you escalate without being creepy.

-How To Deal With Rejection From Women
+How to Deal With Rejection When Approaching Women

+Here’s a simple drill.
 When you get rejected, physically celebrate.
+Say “Yes.”

 - Smile.

-- Make a victory pose
+- Make a victory pose.

 - Bring your elbow in like you just won something.